Groundnut - Apios americana - Improved LSU Cultivar

 Nutrition: Tuber- Has three times the protein as potatoes.
 They are a good source of calcium and iron, and there is evidence of anti-cancer activity.

 Food Preparation: They are often cooked as you would a potato.
-They can also be baked into chips or dried, and ground into a flour.
+They can also be baked into chips or dried and ground into flour.

 History of Use: Important food to Native Americans.
 They would harvest it in the wild and transplant the tubers to create stands closer to their settlements.
 Has been cultivated in Japan for 100 years.